ai-man-123/-/ui/README.md

 ```
 cd ui/
-yarn install # only the first time
+pnpm install # only the first time
 gulp css
 ```